 Fungal Cell Wall Biosynthesis and Mode of action of Antifungals

 Many antifungal natural products target enzymes responsible for the formation of the fungal cell wall.
 The fungal cell wall is composed of two major polysaccharides, chitin and (1,3)-β-D-glucan.
 These polysaccharides are produced by two distinct polysaccharide syntheses, chitin synthase and (1,3)-β-D-Glucan synthase (GS).
-We are interested in how these enzymes work to create the essential polysaccharides, and how antifungals inhibit these enzymes.
+We are interested in how these enzymes work, and how antifungals inhibit these enzymes.